rsuchecki/LNISKS/README.md

 Longer *k* -mers are more likely to be unique within a genome than shorter *k*-mers, but as *k* increases (up to the read length), so does the sequencing coverage required for *k*-mers to occur with sufficient frequency to be distinguishable from low frequency *k*-mers containing sequencing errors.

 We want *k* to be close to highest possible value for which neither of the distributions for the two input sets is truncated.
-We start by running the pipeline for several values of `-k`, but to speed things up we can stop before identification of sample-specific k-mers by applying `-S 2`.
+We start by running the pipeline for several values of `-k` with `-i` and `-I` switched on, but to speed things up we can stop before identification of sample-specific k-mers by applying `-S 2`.
 We then investigate the generated *k*-mer histograms.

 Using our example dataset, we run the pipeline with `-k 10` and `-k 20` and observe that at `k=10` the number of k-mers occurring 2,3,4,... times goes down before going up again, while at `k=20` the initial slope is missing.